 Make Music Vancouver is a FREE music celebration in cities around the world, shaking things up!
 On June 25th from 5-10pm in Vancouver there will be over 100 bands of all musical genres playing live in the streets.
 Come join the party!

 The Dragon Boat Festival at Concord Pacific Place, Creekside Park and the waters of False Creek every June.
 Watch Dragon Boat racing, live music, cooking demonstrations and great food.

 Join 175,00 of your closest friends for this July 1 celebration of Canada’s birthday with more than 70 performances throughout the day, four entertainment stages and a spectacular fireworks finale.

 This famous musical celebration, held at Jericho Beach Park, features traditional, contemporary and folk-fusion artists from around the world on seven stages.
 Includes local and international folk singers, songwriters, musicians, and storytellers day time and evening performances and special children’s programs.
 604-602-9798

 Free outdoor events on Granville Island for the family and ticketed events in the evening featuring stand-up, sketch, improv and musical comic performers.
 604-683-0883

 Vancouver Celebration of Light

 Every year, during the last week in July and the first week in August, Vancouver sky is alight with the most spectacular fireworks in the world.
 Three countries compete to become the global pyrotecnic star.
-Celebration of Light promises you the best fireworks of your life and in the best location, right on the beach at English Bay.
-(The fireworks are shot from a barge in the bay.)604-738-4304
+Celebration of Light offers you wonderful fireworks and in the best location – right on the beach at English Bay, where you can watch the show over the water.